Hello and welcome to Faked Up, a newsletter about digital deception, dreck and disinformation.

 What’s in Faked Up?
 Every week, I summarize, expand on and contextualize 5-10 top stories on the fakeness beat.
 I also share a dozen other headlines that caught my eye.

-I’m particularly interested in tracking how generative AI is degrading information quality and online safety, but I also cover impersonation, misinformation and deceitful or harmful spammy content regardless of how it was created and where it was disseminated.
+I’m particularly interested in tracking how information quality is being degraded online and what tech platforms are (not) doing about it, but I also cover impersonation, misinformation and deceitful or harmful spammy content regardless of how it was created and where it was disseminated.

 My aspiration is to help you distinguish the signal from the noise, the snake oil from the real solutions.